pyralog/pyralog/PAPER.md

 ### 9.1 Pure Function Operators

-DLog provides a functional programming interface for queries based on pure relational algebra:
+Pyralog provides a functional programming interface for queries based on pure relational algebra:

 **Core Operators** (all pure functions, no side effects):
 - **Select (σ)**: Filter rows by predicate